mac-adam-chaieb/project-chrome/README.md

 After cloning the repo to a local directory, simply run:

 ```
-node scripts/main.js
+node scripts/main.js [source-directory]
 ```

-The script will generate all the metrics required in the specification in JSON format in the `metrics` directory.
+The script will generate all the metrics of source code in `source-directory` required in the specification in JSON format in the `metrics` directory.

 ## Getting the code